- California’s robust job growth slowed slightly in 2016 …

 At the end of 2016, employment growth in California was up 2.2% year-to-year.
 This is higher than the average growth rate over the past three decades and puts California among the top 10 states with the highest rates of job growth.
 But the pace of employment growth has clearly decelerated relative to the previous four years, which saw year-to-year employment growth closer to 3%.
 In January and February 2017, employment growth continued to decelerate (at 2.1% and 1.9%, respectively).
 It is expected that the recent moderation in California’s employment growth will continue through 2017 and 2018.
 According to the UCLA Anderson Forecast’s latest quarterly report, employment is projected to grow at 1.8% in 2017 and 1.3% in 2018.

-- California’s job growth has slowed but is still stronger than the national rate.
+- … but is still stronger than job growth nationwide.

-Sources: U.S. Bureau of Labor Statistics, California Employment Development Department, Labor Market Information.
+Sources: Bureau of Labor Statistics; California Employment Development Department, Labor Market Information.